0AnonymousSite0/Social-media-data-to-Interrelated-informtion-to-Parameters-of-virtual-road-model/README.md

 1.6 As for anything regarding the copyright, please refer to the MIT License or contact the authors.

-# 2 The specifications of developed codes
+# 2 The specifications of reusing the codes

+2.1 Run the “SM_to_Interrelated_Information_to_VRM_Parameters.py”

+2.1 Use your own key of twitter API

+2.2 Use your own Neo4j parameters

+2.3 The license of ArcGis and VISSIM is indispensable

-## 3.1 Codes for training an object detector with transfer learning
+## 1.1 Codes for training an object detector with transfer learning

 This is for doing transfer learning of ready-developed detector (i.e., Yolo v3 in this case study).
 The manually labelled images are attached in the "labelled images of local traffic for transfer learning" file.
 We use the open-source tool